-- 95 Standard as material for all in the sector, and requiring reporting on these topics by all organizations - 96 in the sector. - 97 A number of GSSB members indicated that they did not support this option.
-One GSSB member - 98 commented that the option could not apply to heterogenous sectors, and that Sector Standards - 99 should not be a substitute for having a good materiality analysis.
-Another GSSB member commented - that there was no reason for removing the materiality principle from the Sector Standards.
-Even when - 101 reporting is done on a voluntary basis, organizations do not report only on what they are required to, - but attempt to report as best they can, in their own wider interest. - 103 One GSSB member commented that if a Sector Standard did not list likely material topics for - 104 reporting, its purpose would be undermined, and it risked not being a standard but becoming merely - 105 guidance.
-The SD explained that there is a clear concern that the Sector Standards are currently too - optional and presented as guidance.
-The SD does believe that the Sector Standards offer information - 107 and explanations as to which topics are likely to be material and can establish a baseline for - 108 reporting.
-However, feedback highlighted if reporting on these topics is completely optional, this may - 109 not achieve the aim of raising the bar for reporting.
-At the same time, other respondents suggested - that if valid reasons for not reporting a topic exist, it should be acceptable to report that.
-The SD is - 111 seeking to balance the two views. - 112 The GSSB agreed to the SD's suggestion to draft a requirement on comply or explain for instances - where a Sector Standard is in place, together with a recommendation for reporting on commonly - 114 associated topics where no Sector Standard exists.
+The SD sought GSSB opinion on the option of a limited selection of topics being specified in a Sector Standard as material for all in the sector, and requiring reporting on these topics by all organizations in the sector.

+97 A number of GSSB members indicated that they did not support this option.
+One GSSB member 98 commented that the option could not apply to heterogenous sectors, and that Sector Standards 99 should not be a substitute for having a good materiality analysis.
+Another GSSB member commented 100 that there was no reason for removing the materiality principle from the Sector Standards.
+Even when 101 reporting is done on a voluntary basis, organizations do not report only on what they are required to, 102 but attempt to report as best they can, in their own wider interest.

+103 One GSSB member commented that if a Sector Standard did not list likely material topics for 104 reporting, its purpose would be undermined, and it risked not being a standard but becoming merely guidance.
+The SD explained that there is a clear concern that the Sector Standards are currently too 105 106 optional and presented as guidance.
+The SD does believe that the Sector Standards offer information 107 and explanations as to which topics are likely to be material and can establish a baseline for reporting.
+However, feedback highlighted if reporting on these topics is completely optional, this may 108 109 not achieve the aim of raising the bar for reporting.
+At the same time, other respondents suggested 110 that if valid reasons for not reporting a topic exist, it should be acceptable to report that.
+The SD is 111 seeking to balance the two views.

+- The GSSB agreed to the SD's suggestion to draft a requirement on comply or explain for instances where a Sector Standard is in place, together with a recommendation for reporting on commonly - 114 associated topics where no Sector Standard exists.

-Actions
+115 Actions

-- SD to assess whether reasons for omission should be permitted for selected disclosures in - 117 GRI 102 and GRI 103, and whether additional reasons for omission need to be included - 118 (besides the four current reasons for omission). - SD to draft a requirement on comply or explain for instances where a Sector Standard is in - 120 place, together with guidance or a recommendation for reporting on commonly associated - topics for a sector where no Sector Standard exists.
+- SD to assess whether reasons for omission should be permitted for selected disclosures in GRI 102 and GRI 103, and whether additional reasons for omission need to be included (besides the four current reasons for omission). - SD to draft a requirement on comply or explain for instances where a Sector Standard is in place, together with guidance or a recommendation for reporting on commonly associated topics for a sector where no Sector Standard exists.

-Session 3: Any other business and
+122 Session 3: Any other business and

-123 close of meeting
+close of meeting

-- No other business was raised, and the Chair closed the meeting at 14.53 CET (Central European - 125 Time).
+No other business was raised, and the Chair closed the meeting at 14.53 CET (Central EuropeanTime).